Skip to main content

 // Secrets are available as environment variables

-await ctx.exec("./scripts/deploy.ts");
+await $`./scripts/deploy.ts`;

 // deploy.ts can read process.env.DEPLOY_TOKEN

 Secrets are encrypted at rest and only injected into workflow runs.
 They are never visible in API responses, CLI output, or logs.
-If a workflow step prints a secret value to stdout, JJHub automatically redacts it in the log output.
+If a workflow task prints a secret value to stdout, JJHub automatically redacts it in the log output.

 Variables